reTHINK-project/dev-registry-global/README.md

 - get a string to be used as a salt
 - perform PKDF2 with SHA256 with 10000 iterations on the public key, using the salt
 - encode the result in Base64url.
 This is the GUID

+## config

+# port for the REST interface of GReg
+port_server=5002

+# list of known hosts running a greg daemon.
+MUST be a valid and running host
+known_hosts=130.149.22.133

+# network interface to use
+network_interface=eth0

+# path for the log files
+log_path=/usr/local/gReg/logs